AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 the Constantinopolitan.
 The literal rendering of the Greek is "the life of the age about to come."[^37]

-The first Christians, it will be seen, said in their creeds, \"I believe in the *aeonian* life;\" later, they modified the phrase \"*aeonian* life,\" to \"the life of the coming *aeon*,\" showing that the phrases are equivalent.
+The first Christians, it will be seen, said in their creeds, "I believe in the *aeonian* life;" later, they modified the phrase "*aeonian* life," to "the life of the coming *aeon*," showing that the phrases are equivalent.
 But not a word of endless punishment. \"The life of the age to come\" was the first Christian creed, and later, Origen himself declares his belief in *aeonian* punishment, and in *aeonian* life beyond.
 How, then, could *aeonian* punishment have been regarded as endless?